ericjeker/sfml-space-invaders/README.md

 ## Design Patterns

 * Entity-Component-System (ECS) - EnTT implements this pattern, which separates data (components) from behavior (systems)
-* Factory Pattern - For creating game entities
 * Struct as Archetypes

-* Finite State Machine - For managing game states (playing, paused)
+* Finite State Machine - For managing game states (loading, playing, paused)
+* Data-driven approach for loading resources using ResourceLoader and ResourceManager

 ## To Do

 - [ ] Set up EnTT and replace the current GameState with a registry
+- [ ] Set up Dear ImGui
+- [ ] Create a manifest system for loading resources
+  - [ ] Create factories for initializing resources by type
+- [ ] Audio and Music managers
+- [ ] How to create a distribution package?
+  - [ ] Include game executable
+  - [ ] Include required DLLs, including dependencies
+  - [ ] Include game assets
+  - [ ] Include configuration files

 ### Screens & GUI